LarryChenCode/LoanAndCreditCard_ETL_Capstone/README.md

 - `CDW_SAPP_CUSTOMER`
 - `CDW_SAPP_loan_application`

+Video shows database and tables in MySQL:

 ## Application Front-End
 A console-based menu-driven application is created to interact with the data.
 The application includes the following modules:

 ### Transaction Details Module:
+#### Functions:
 - Query transactions based on zip code and month-year.
 - Display and export transactions.

+#### Demo video
 https://github.com/user-attachments/assets/452a4f85-2337-4e48-9a01-b9ad00cba9b1

 ### Customer Details Module:
+#### Functions:
 - Check and modify existing account details.
 - Generate monthly bills and export to PDF and CSV.
 - Display transactions between two dates and export to CSV.

+#### Demo video
 https://github.com/user-attachments/assets/c7b90c11-1d54-49c8-84b9-3cd9486b3ae8

 ## Data Analysis and Visualization
-The project includes several visualizations to analyze the data.
-Below are the visualizations created:
+The data analysis revealed key transaction patterns, with bills, healthcare, and test transactions being the most frequent.
+New York had the highest number of customers, while Daly Leticia Fly led in transaction sums.
+Loan approval rates for self-employed individuals were 65.71%, with 28.43% of married male applicants facing rejection.
+February, May, and October 2018 saw the highest transaction volumes, and branch code 25 handled the most healthcare transactions.

+### Graphs:
-### Transaction Type Analysis
+#### Transaction Type Analysis
+The top transaction types are bills (6861), healthcare (6723), and tests (6683).
 ![Transaction Type Count](image/3_1_transaction_type_count.png)
-The count of transactions for different transaction types, with the top three being bills (6861), healthcare (6723), and test (6683).

-### Top 10 States by Customer Count
+#### Top 10 States by Customer Count
+New York leads with 96 customers.
 ![Top 10 States by Customers](image/3_2_top_10_states_customers.png)
-The number of customers in the top 10 states, with New York (96) leading.

-### Top 10 Customers by Transaction Sum
+#### Top 10 Customers by Transaction Sum
+Daly Leticia Fly has the highest transaction sum of $5,633.07.
 ![Top 10 Customers by Transaction Sum](image/3_3_top_10_customers_transaction_sum.png)
-The total transaction sum for the top 10 customers, with Daly Leticia Fly ($5,633.07) having the highest transaction sum.

-### Self-Employed Approval Percentage
+#### Self-Employed Approval Percentage
+65.71% of loan applications from self-employed applicants are approved.
 ![Self-Employed Approval Percentage](image/5_1_self_employed_approval_percentage_pie.png)
-The approval rate of loan applications for self-employed applicants, with 65.71% approved and 34.29% not approved.

-### Married Male Rejection Percentage
+#### Married Male Rejection Percentage
-![Married Male Rejection Percentage](image/5_2_married_male_rejection_percentage_pie.png) The rejection rate of loan applications for married male applicants, with 28.43% rejected and 71.57% not rejected.
+28.43% of loan applications from married male applicants are rejected.
+![Married Male Rejection Percentage](image/5_2_married_male_rejection_percentage_pie.png)

-### Top Three Months by Transaction Volume
+#### Top Three Months by Transaction Volume
-![Top Three Months by Transaction Volume](image/5_3_top_three_months_transaction_volume.png) The top three months with the largest transaction volumes, showing February 2018 (3959), May 2018 (3946), and October 2018 (3946).
+February 2018 (3959), May 2018 (3946), and October 2018 (3946) have the highest transaction volumes.
+![Top Three Months by Transaction Volume](image/5_3_top_three_months_transaction_volume.png)

-### The Branch with the Highest Healthcare Transactions Amount
+#### The Branch with the Highest Healthcare Transactions Amount
-![Highest Healthcare Transactions Branch](image/5_4_highest_healthcare_transactions_branch.png) The branch with the highest total value of healthcare transactions, with branch code 25 ($4,370.18) leading.
+Branch code 25 leads with a total value of $4,370.18 in healthcare transactions.
+![Highest Healthcare Transactions Branch](image/5_4_highest_healthcare_transactions_branch.png)